-What the wetsuit lacks in flat water paddling, the dry suit more than makes up for it!
+What the wet suit lacks in flat water paddling, the dry suit more than makes up for it!
 With a dry suit the paddler has the ability to add warm winter layers underneath, negating the need to jump in the water to keep yourself warm.
-A good dry suit like the Ocean Rodeo suits we at Walk on Water sell, are sealed suits to keep water from making its way in even if you do fall in the drink once in a while.
+A good dry suit like the Ocean Rodeo suits we sell at Walk on Water, are sealed suits to keep water from making its way in even if you do fall in the drink once in a while.
 However, it is not recommended to surf in one.
-While the best drysuits are as aformentioned, sealed, if a paddler had to duck dive multiple times underneath heavy surf, it will more than likely going to begin to leak.
-And unlike a wetsuit, dry suits will only get you cold if they have water in them!!
+While the best dry suits are as aforementioned, sealed, if a paddler had to duck dive multiple times underneath heavy surf, it will more than likely going to begin to leak.
+And unlike a wet suit, dry suits will only get you cold if they have water in them!!

-Most paddlers tend to choose their wetsuit gloves because they’re tight, flexible, and will keep your hands relatively warm.
+Most paddlers tend to choose their wet suit gloves because they’re tight, flexible, and will keep your hands relatively warm.
 However, they are not insulated the same way a regular winter glove is, and in the wind, they can get cold.
 Which again can be negated by dipping your hands in the water occasionally.
-While a little inconvenient, it is most definitely effective.
+And while this may be a little inconvenient, it is most definitely effective.

 Now, more importantly, what type of footwear should be applied?